aalimzhanov/SheepyTime/README.md

 `Player` logic needs to be complete.
 Unclear on how to handle playing a card or making a resting move.

 `Deck` logic is complete.

+`Tile` logic is incomplete.
+Do we store actionType as a String or ActionType enum?
+Also when using a token, do we pass in the token we want to use up?
+We could alternatively pass the player match a token based on colors and use that.

+`TileDeck` logic is complete.

+`Movable` we should consider adding isSheep() method, so that we can easily check endOfRound in `GameBoard`.
+See comments in `GameBoard` class for clarification.